ThatXliner/aioudp/docs/faq.rst

 Why is my code hanging?
 -----------------------

-There are 2 things that may have happened:

- - You're using ``recv`` when the server didn't send anything to the client or an exception happened in the server.
-If this happens, you should :ref:`add a timeout <faq-add-timeout>`.
+You may be using ``recv`` when the server didn't send anything to the client or an exception happened in the server.
+If this is the case, you should :ref:`add a timeout <faq-add-timeout>`.
- - The client or server is immediately trying to recieve.
-You should send one trash ack message to the server before using the connection.
-Since this library is meant to be a protocol-agnostic wrapper, I'm still debating whether I should automatically support this trash-message-connection (because it may become boilerplate).
-See issue `#2 <https://github.com/ThatXliner/aioudp/issues/2>`_

 .. _faq-add-timeout: